vuw-research-computing/raapoi-docs/docs/mods_admins.md

 ## Installing non-easybuild software for other users

+!!! warning "Caution:"
     Before you proceed, ask yourself: how likely is it another user will want to use this software, even if they do will they potentially want different/newer version, etc.
 For software which is unlikely to be used by many users, and/or different users may want to install different versions, then it is probably not worth the hassle to install centrally (i.e. users can install local copies as needed).
 This is something you should only attempt if you are confident in using/modifying build scripts and associated tools.